 As noted previously, the above programs require one state-approved Structured English Immersion (SEI) course.
-The courses provide the rationale/theory of second language acquisition, methods of assessing ELL students to identify learning needs, and strategies for providing instruction to ELL students.
-NAU has multiple SEI state-approved courses (3 credit hours each) that meet ADE's requirement for the 45-hour SEI Endorsement.
-NAU's compliance with the SEI requirements was re-approved in Fall 2022 based on the submission of updated statements of assurance documenting the integration of SEI content in programs of study.
+The SEI courses provide the rationale/theory of second language acquisition, methods of assessing ELL students to identify learning needs, and strategies for providing instruction to ELL students.
+NAU has multiple SEI state-approved courses (3 credit hours each) that meet Arizona Department of Education's (ADE's) requirement for the 45-hour SEI Endorsement.
+NAU's compliance with the SEI requirements was re-approved in Fall 2024 based on the submission of updated statements of assurance documenting the integration of SEI content in programs of study.